ujjawalPeak01/Llama-2-7b/README.md

   "inputs": [
     {
       "data": [
-        "How to count all the stars in the night sky?"
+        "There is a fine house in the forest"
       ],
-      "name": "message",
+      "name": "prompt",
       "shape": [
         1
       ],